Result Files Description

 sample_vcf.annotation.tsv.gz

-This file can be enormous (billions of variants for thousands of samples).
-For large cohorts, opening directly in Excel is not recommended.
-Use the Bystro web interface to filter and subset data, then download smaller filtered results for any spreadsheet analysis.
+This file can be enormous for large cohorts (billions of variants across thousands of samples).
+Opening directly in Excel is not recommended.
+Use the Bystro web interface to filter and subset data, then download smaller filtered results for spreadsheet analysis.

 sample_vcf.dosage.feather

-Format: Arrow Feather V2 (supported by Python pandas, polars, R, Julia)
+Format: Arrow Feather V2 — supported by Python pandas, polars, R, and Julia.

-Structure: First column = chr:pos:ref:alt, remaining columns = sample dosages
+Structure: First column = chr:pos:ref:alt, remaining columns = per-sample dosages.

 Quality Control & Metadata